Choosing Your Ideal Room Location

 - Generally, try to request the features or details that you are looking for, rather than just quoting a set of building numbers (e.g. ask for "a mansion building room, fairly close to the food court and the main bus stop").

 - Very specific requests (e.g. for one particular room number) can be hard to accommodate, although it might help to use room numbers to narrow down an area you are trying to describe.

 - Try to explain the reasons for your requests, as that helps the room assignment team find other options in case your first choice may not be available.

 - If you have multiple requests, try to prioritise them in order of your preferences.

-- Do your homework first so you don’t make requests that cannot be fulfilled (e.g. don’t ask for a room with a fold-down Murphy bed when you have booked a Royal Guest Room, or book a Preferred Location and then request a mansion building room).
+- Do your homework first so you don’t make requests that cannot be fulfilled (e.g. don’t ask for a room with a pull-down Murphy bed when you have booked a Royal Guest Room, or book a Preferred Location and then request a mansion building room).